Emmotes/ic_spoilers/docs/gale.md

 [Gale - Baldur's Gate Wiki](https://bg3.wiki/wiki/Gale)

-<span style="font-size:1.2em;">ⓘ</span>  Note: Gale being listed before Diana is 100% an assumption on my part.
-The only data that suggests he'll be added is a familiar `Tara the Tressym` and at present it has no date information attached to it.

 # Basic Information

 Gale will be the new champion in the Greengrass event on 27 March 2024.